turingschool/front-end-curriculum/lessons/module-1/html-1.md

 - `HTML Tag` Used to create HTML elements.
 Some elements have an opening and closing tag, others only have an opening tag
 - `Attribute` Additional values that configure HTML elements and adjust their behavior
 - `Hyperlink` A reference to an external resource
-- `Block` A block-level element occupies the entire width of its parent element (container), thereby creating a "block."
-- `Inline` An inline-level element only occupies the space bounded by the tags defining the element, instead of breaking the flow of the content.
 - `Nesting` when an element lives inside of another element

-***

 ## Overview